blakeblackshear/frigate-hass-addons/frigate_hailo_beta/DOCS.md

-This is the Hailo variant of the beta addon for the bleeding edge releases of Frigate.
+This is the Hailo variant of the addon for the stable releases of Frigate.
 Please reference the [release notes](https://github.com/blakeblackshear/frigate/releases) for breaking changes.

 You must create a config file as `frigate.yml` in the root of your Home Assistant configuration directory.